 - Plain black V-necked jumper which allows school tie to be clearly visible

-- Tucked in white shirt which is buttoned to the neck (not t-shirt or sports/polo shirt)
+- White shirt which is buttoned to the neck and tucked in (not t-shirt or sports/polo shirt)

 - Black trousers (not corduroy, skinny or super-skinny trousers, jeans, jeans style, chinos or leggings) – must be ‘regular’ or ‘easy dressing’ fit

-- Plain black pleated style skirt + - 5 cms above the knee with no splits (Please note that Price and Buckland have added a longer version of the school skirt to their stock)
+- Plain black pleated style skirt + - 5cms above the knee with no splits (Please note that Price and Buckland have added a longer version of the school skirt to their stock)

 - Black, grey or white socks – please note that socks should not be worn over tights

 - Natural or black coloured tights (patterned socks or tights are not acceptable)

 - Black leather style shoes (no boots, high heels, sling backs, canvas or trainer-type shoes, there should be no sport or manufactures logos visible), Leather look pumps that were previously accepted are not shoes and will no longer be accepted.
 In addition suede or suede effect shoes are not acceptable.